-No one would choose to get involved with a narcissist.
-They are self-centred, emotionally immature, and often incomprehensible in their demands.
-Yet many of us will cross paths with one.
+No one would choose to get involved with a Narcissist.
+They are self-centred, emotionally immature, and often incomprehensible in their demands, yet many will cross paths with one.
 The best-case scenario would be to be able to recognise when someone is not a good relationship prospect in those early encounters.

-Unfortunately, it may be that you have unwittingly married a narcissist and are now trying to find out how to extricate yourself from the marriage.
-This article provides tips and advice on divorcing a narcissist.
-I am a senior divorce lawyer and I wrote this article in conjunction with Dr Anne Duguid, a psychologist specialising in narcissistic relationships.
+Unfortunately, it may be that you have unwittingly married a Narcissist and are now trying to find out how to extricate yourself from the marriage as effectively as possible.

 Characteristics of a Narcissist

-Whilst there are many things to consider, here we have laid out some key characteristics of a narcissist:
+Whilst there are many things to consider, here we have laid out some potential areas you may want to look out for:

-• Conflict – How does your partner cope with being told ‘no’ or when things do not go their way?
-If they have mini-meltdowns or ignore you every time they are thwarted, this is not a good sign.
+- Conflict – How do they cope with being told ‘no’ or when things do not go their way?
+If they have mini-meltdowns or ignore you every time they are thwarted this is not a good sign.

 Can you relate to some or all of these points?
 If many of the above resonate with you and you think you’ve married – and now want to divorce – a narcissist, you may want to buckle up because you’re in for a bumpy ride.
 Divorcing a narcissist may be one of the biggest challenges you’ll ever face.